 rolled and cut gluten free egg noodles

 Cook the pasta.
 Divide the pasta in half and twirl them in a ball to create loose nests.
 Repeat with the remaining half of the dough.
-Use the fresh pasta immediately by boiling it for 4-6 minutes or adding it directly into the broth of your favorite soup to cook.
+Use the fresh pasta immediately by cooking in boiling water for for 8-12 minutes or adding it directly into the broth of your favorite soup to cook.

 nests of egg noodles drying out